Stellwagen Group Announces Buyout Of Majority Shareholder

-Stellwagen Group, the specialised aviation asset manager headquartered in Dublin, has today announced the Buyout of its Majority Shareholder and founder, Douglas Brennan, by a consortium of new and existing Shareholders comprised of ECN Capital Corp, SPF Investment Management, Almada Inc and Medalist Partners.
-David Butler, Group Chief Executive, Stellwagen said: "The belief and confidence of the new Shareholder Group is testament to the platforms that have been built by the management team over the past number of years.
-With the support and backing of institutional capital, we now have the capability to grow our businesses significantly into the future on the strength of our ...
-Leggi su liberoquotidiano
+Stellwagen Group, the specialised aviation asset manager headquartered in Dublin, has today announced the Buyout of its Majority Shareholder and founder, Douglas Brennan, by a consortium of new and existing Shareholders comprised of ECN Capital Corp, SPF Investment Management, Almada ...
+Leggi su cataniaoggi

-Stellwagen Group, the specialised aviation asset manager headquartered in Dublin, has today announced the Buyout of its Majority Shareholder and founder, Douglas Brennan, by a consortium of new and existing Shareholders comprised of ECN Capital Corp, SPF Investment Management, Almada Inc and Medalist Partners.
-David Butler, Group Chief Executive, Stellwagen said: "The belief and confidence of the new Shareholder Group is testament to the platforms that have been built by the management team over the past number of years.
-With the support and backing of institutional capital, we now have the capability to grow our businesses significantly into the future on the strength of our ...
-Leggi su liberoquotidiano
+Stellwagen Group, the specialised aviation asset manager headquartered in Dublin, has today announced the Buyout of its Majority Shareholder and founder, Douglas Brennan, by a consortium of new and existing Shareholders comprised of ECN Capital Corp, SPF Investment Management, Almada ...
+Leggi su cataniaoggi

+MasdelMedio : Stellwagen Group anuncia la compra del accionista mayoritario - Stock_Market_Pr : Stellwagen Group anuncia la compra del accionista mayoritario -

 Ultime Notizie dalla rete : Stellwagen GroupLe balene del Nord Atlantico sono ufficialmente ad un passo dall’estinzione Fidelity News